taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Earther **GANGIE**, grim faced: "True.
 But THOSE are so dangerous because there's so much money in making chem mods, and the laws about honest labeling have no teeth.
 No one actually gets punished when their products melt the mod ports or poison you with bad filtering."

-Sedii, an Orbiter cadet, leans in conspiratorially: "Well, and also because the government forbits basic research into e-syrup, so no one even knows enough what they're doing when they make the mods to be able to write accurate labels."
+Sedii, an Orbiter trainee, leans in conspiratorially: "Well, and also because the government forbits basic research into e-syrup, so no one even knows enough what they're doing when they make the mods to be able to write accurate labels."

-Earther **GANGIE** cadet, bitter: "Yeah, what better way to keep humanity stupid, enslaved, and easy to control."
+Earther **GANGIE** trainee, bitter: "Yeah, what better way to keep humanity stupid, enslaved, and easy to control."

 Sedii: "Exactly!
 Isn't it CRAZY how e-syrup seems to be a crucial part of all of our devices, our homes, our transportation, in fact, our entire space-faring infrastructure, and yet no one seems to know how the fundamental ingredient works?"